exercism/go/concepts/packages/about.md

 import "fmt"
 ```

-Multiple packages can be imported at once by encoding them in brackets.
+Multiple packages can be imported at once by encoding them in parentheses.

 ```go
 package greeting